Queens Teen Arrested In Connection to ISIS Plot: Official

 Chudhary is expected to face a judge Friday where he will be hit with terror-related charges.
 The formal charges will be released in the morning.

-Agents from the FBI and Joint Terrorism Task Force had been onto to Chudhary since he hatched his plan, and he posed no threat to the public.
+Agents from the FBI and JTTF had been onto to Chudhary since he hatched his plan, and he posed no threat to the public.
 The whole timeline of the case — from when Chudhary allegedly made the statements in the chatroom until he was arrested — only spanned about five days.

 The U.S. Attorney’s Office for the Eastern District of New York released a statement, confirming Chudhary had been arrested and saying there was no “public safety issue as a result of the arrest.”